zamrokk/JavaCDDDocumentation/README.md

 <img src="images/2-deploy.png" alt="2-deploy.png" width="100%"/>

 > (Optional)
-Be sure that your Blockchain network is running (see Part 1) Also check that your project name is corresponding to the mounted path /chaincode/JavaCDD.
-Use docker to list files on mounted folder
+First, be sure that your Blockchain network is running (see Part 1).
+Also check that your project name is corresponding to the mounted path /chaincode/JavaCDD.
+Use docker to list files on mounted folder.
-(replace in red by your vp0 container id).
-Ajust the container path in Postman it your project is located differently.
+Change the container path in Postman if your project is at different location.

 ```bash
 docker exec -it PEERVP0CONTAINERID /bin/bash
 ls /chaincode
 ```
 > (Optional)
-There is another way to deploy a chaincode using not a path by an url, just replace the path value by the url.
+For information, there is another way to deploy a chaincode using an url and not a path.

 You should have a **200 OK**

 <img src="images/2-deployok.png" alt="2-deployok.png" width="100%"/>

 > In the returned Json, copy the value of result>message.
-It is the unique identifier of your chaincode, you will need it for after
+It is the **unique identifier of your chaincode**, you will need it for after

 The deployment is asynchronous.
-Even if Hyperledger send you back a correct response, it just means that your request was correct and has been processed.
+Even if Hyperledger Fabric sends you back a correct response, it just means that your request was correct and has been processed.
 To be sure that the new smart contract has been started, go to a console and do a docker ps.
 If you see a container name containing the chaincode ID of your request, it means the smart contract is running.
 Speed depends on the performance of your machine and the size of the code, it can take from 2s to few minutes

-If you see an ERROR in the peer container vp0 logs, you may had a path not pointing to your project location … Check it well.
+If you see an **ERROR** on the peer container vp0 logs, maybe deployment failed because you may point to a wrong path location … Check it well.
-If all is OK, 4 new containers have been created and are running.
-Their names contains the chaincodeID you got and the response.
+If all is **OK**, 4 new docker containers have been created and are running.
+Their names is composed by the chaincodeID you got on the deployement response message.

 2. Call the query you coded to see if the default amount has been initialized

 <img src="images/2-postmanquery.png" alt="2-postmanquery.png" width="100%"/>

-You should have a **zero amount** on the message returned
+You should have a **zero amount** on the returned message

 > On the request body, do not forget to change params>chaincodeID>name by the one returned on the previous step